MozillaFoundation/foundation.mozilla.org/docs/accessibility.md

 ## Manual Browser-testing of Accessibility

-You can also perform manual a11y analysis by pointing either Firefox or Chromne at a localhost page and using the [Axe web extension](https://www.deque.com/axe/axe-for-web), which enables a new tab in dev tools for analysing pages.
-For general issue work, this is the easier way to test accessibility for single pages or small sets of pages, compared to running the full batter of tests using Cypress.
+You can also perform manual a11y analysis by pointing either Firefox or Chrome at a localhost page and using the [Axe web extension](https://www.deque.com/axe/axe-for-web), which enables a new tab in dev tools for analysing pages.
+For general issue work, this is the easier way to test accessibility for single pages or small sets of pages, compared to running the full battery of tests using Cypress.

 ## Running Cypress Unattended